Your morning briefing: EU working on €20bn military aid package for Ukraine

 - Tony Holohan says he was unfairly treated during controversy over botched move to TCD: The State’s former chief medical officer Dr Tony Holohan believes he was unfairly treated during the controversy over his botched move to Trinity College Dublin which led to his resignation.

 - How one Irish hospital has turned its performance around in quite a dramatic way: For this column to praise our public health system is something of a rarity.
-So I would like to say at the outset that it gives me great pleasure to report on how one Irish hospital has turned its performance around in quite a dramatic way.
+So I would like to say at the outset that it gives me great pleasure to report on how one Irish hospital has turned its performance around in quite a dramatic way, writes Dr Muiris Houston

 - Ireland’s weather today: After a wet weekend it is forecast to be dry, breezy and cooler in many places this morning with scattered showers and sunny spells.
 More frequent showers will spread from the west through the morning and afternoon, with some showers turning heavy at times.
 Highest temperatures of 13 to 16 degrees in moderate to fresh westerly winds, strong on Atlantic coasts.